learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

   + Children inherit attributes from their parents.
   + Don't nest everything.
 - Elements next to one another are siblings.
-  + Siblings do not inherit from one another, but are important for selecting in CSS.
+  + Siblings do not inherit from one another but are important for selecting in CSS.

 Here is an example of element relations:
 ```html